 We have a servicing agreement with Tokyo Century to provide certain aircraft related management services for specified aircraft in Tokyo Century's fleet which expires in 2024.
-For the three months ended March 31, 2021 and 2020, we received \$0.7 million and \$0.9 million, respectively, in fees for these services, which is included in other income.
+For the six months ended June 30, 2021 and 2020, we received \$1.3 million and \$1.5 million, respectively, in fees for these services, which is included in other income.

 In December 2019, TCSA purchased all of PLAH's and ACGHI's outstanding limited liability company interests in ACG LLC (Note 1).
-Pacific Life provided certain services to ACG through the transaction closing date and we had an agreement with Pacific Life for related transition services, whereby Pacific Life agreed to provide certain support services for us for up to 18 months following the transaction closing date.
+As a result of the purchase, certain liabilities were incurred, resulting in an adjustment to our member's equity of \$29.4 million in 2019.
+Pacific Life also provided certain services to ACG through the transaction closing date and we had an agreement with Pacific Life for related transition services, whereby Pacific Life agreed to provide certain support services for us for up to 18 months following the transaction closing date.
 In April 2021, we terminated the transition services agreement with Pacific Life.
 Pacific Life also provides subleased office space to ACG.
-For the three months ended March 31, 2021 and 2020, we paid Pacific Life \$1.8 million and \$0.7 million, respectively, for these transition services and subleased office space.
-As a result of the purchase, certain liabilities were incurred, resulting in an adjustment to our member's equity of \$29.4 million in 2019.
+For the six months ended June 30, 2021 and 2020, we paid Pacific Life \$3.2 million and \$1.2 million, respectively, for these transition services and subleased office space.

-In June 2020 and September 2020, we entered into the 2020 Revolving Credit Facility and the JBIC Term Loan, respectively, with Tokyo Century.
+In June 2020 and September 2020, we entered into the 2020 Revolving Credit Facility and the JBIC Term Loan, respectively, with Tokyo Century (Note 9).
 In December 2020, we entered into the NEXI Term Loan, which is guaranteed by Tokyo Century (Note 9).
+In the ordinary course of business, we have engaged with a Tokyo Century affiliate to provide aircraft maintenance related services.
+All transactions with the affiliate are entered into at arm's length.